piechartssuck/courses/content/tasks/_index.md

 {{% meetings %}}

-[^1]: If you’ve engaged with the course content and completed the exercises and mini projects throughout the course, you should do just fine with the final task.
+[^1]: If you’ve engaged with the course content and completed the exercises and assignments throughout the course, you should do just fine with the final tasks.